Skip to content

 receiving the chat history (see `Query`).

-process: an opaque space induced by a query or strategy that is
+process: An opaque space induced by a query or strategy that is

 called on all model responses that are not tool calls, and